University of Kelaniya: Faculty of Science

-The Faculty of Science started functioning in October 1967 with Prof. Charles Dahanayake as the Dean of Science.
+The Faculty of Science started functioning in October 1967 with Charles Dahanayake as the dean of science.
 The intake of the first batch of students was 57.
-Formal approval for the faculty was given by the Minister of Education in 1968.
+Formal approval for the faculty was given by the minister of education in 1968.

 The science faculty was housed in the main building known as the "Science Block".
 Due to the continued increase in the student intake from year to year, a new lecture theatre complex and an auditorium were constructed in 1992, which enabled the intake of students to be increased to 450 in 2003.
 A new laboratory complex for the Chemistry Department and three buildings for the Departments for Industrial Management, Microbiology and Zoology have now been completed.

 The science faculty was the first among the Sri Lankan universities to initiate the changeover from the traditional three subject (General) degree with end of year examinations to a more flexible course unit system, i.e., a modularized credit-based system in a two-semester academic year with the end of semester examinations.
 It offers a variety of course pathways designed to provide flexibility in the choice of subjects.
 Under this system students have the option of reading for a traditional three subject degree or for a degree consisting of two principal subjects and a selection of course units drawn from other subject areas.
 The BSc (Special) degree courses, begun in 1974, adopted the course unit system in 1986.

 Currently, Prof. Sudath Kalingamudali is the dean of the faculty of Science.

 The faculty consists of eight departments.